 Under Review or In Progress

-The Normative Structure of Self-Presentation I motivate and develop a way of thinking about the normative structure of self-presentation, which I characterize as a kind of interpersonal appreciative practice.
+Being an Individual We are not merely people; we are individuals, and the cultivation and presentation of individuality is an important concern for us.
+But what exactly are we aiming at here?
+How can we go right or wrong?
+And what is it to be an individual?
+Moral theories focus on the normative structure of inter-personal interaction, but they generally fail to capture the normative nuances of pursuing, cultivating, and expressing individuality, or what we might generally call ‘self-presentation’.
+I motivate and develop a way of thinking about the normative structure of self-presentation, which I characterize as a kind of interpersonal appreciative practice.
 The view focuses on the idea of a “social opening”, which is a kind of opportunity for the presentation of individuality.
 The norms of self-presentation concern ways of creating, responding, and failing to respond to social openings.
 A close look at these matters reveals uncharted ethical territory, and I sketch a map of it.

 Artistic Style as the Expression of Ideals (with Robert Hopkins) Many philosophers and art historians favor the idea that individual artistic style is the expression of personality.
 We evaluatively compare the two most plausible versions of this view with the proposal I advance in “Personal Style and Artistic Style,” namely, that style is the expression of the artist’s ideals for her art.
 The means of comparison is each view’s answer to a range basic questions we think a theory of individual artistic style should address.
 We argue that our new proposal fares better than both versions of the influential and widely accepted view.